 For the cake:

-- Preheat the oven to 350ºF / 180ºC.
+- Preheat the oven to 350ºF (180ºC).

-- Add eggs one by one, beating well at medium speed after each addition, and scraping the sides of the bowl a few times.
+- Add 3 eggs one by one, beating well at medium speed after each addition, and scraping the sides of the bowl a few times.

-- Add extracts and mix well.
+- Add 2 teaspoons vanilla extract and ½ teaspoon almond extract and mix well.

-- Coarsely chop ¾ parts (13-15) of the total amount of Oreo cookies with a kitchen knife, and fold into the batter with a spatula.
+- Coarsely chop ¾ parts (15) of the total amount of Oreo cookies with a kitchen knife, and fold into the batter with a spatula.
 Mix until integrated and try not to crush the cookie pieces much.

 - Transfer to the prepared pan, smooth the top and bake for about 45-50 minutes, or until a cake tester or toothpick comes out clean.
 Don't overbake.

-- Let cool for 10-15 minutes on a wire rack and unmold carefully.
+- Let it cool for 10-15 minutes on a wire rack and unmold carefully.
 If it doesn't come out easily, let it cool down further and check with a smooth-bladed knife around the center and sides to make sure no cake is stuck to the pan.

 - Cool cake completely on the cooling rack.